greenelab/deep-review/manuscript.md

 et al. [@UAAd9Uez] and applied in subsequent work [@1YcKYTvO; @XLHInhc1;
 @17i18PMkR; @1FkT6C6oa].
 Lanchantin et
-al. [@Dwi2eAvT] applied activation maximization to genomic sequence data.
+al. [@Dwi2eAvT] applied class-based activation maximization to genomic sequence data.
 One drawback of this approach is that neural networks often learn highly distributed representations where several neurons cooperatively describe a pattern of interest.
 Thus, visualizing patterns learned by individual neurons